 In contrast, outpatient care involves treatment that does not require an overnight hospital stay.
 Patients visit a doctor’s office, clinic, or outpatient facility for procedures, therapy sessions, or evaluations and return home the same day.

-Mental health treatment can be thought of as a continuum, with patients moving up or down in levels of care3 as needed.
+Individuals and families can choose the best type of care for their needs and preferences.2 NAMI shares that: “Mental health treatment can be thought of as a continuum, with patients moving up or down in levels of care as needed.”3

-Inpatient care4 refers to any treatment or medical procedure that requires a person to be admitted to a hospital or care facility.
-This type of care is often reserved for serious or complex health conditions that need close monitoring by medical professionals.
+Inpatient care refers to any treatment or medical procedure that requires a person to be admitted to a hospital or care facility.4 This type of care is often reserved for serious or complex health conditions that need close monitoring by medical professionals.
 Patients undergoing major surgery, treatment for a heart attack, or severe mental health disorders typically receive inpatient care.
 During a hospital stay, the patient has access to round-the-clock medical staff, including nurses, doctors, and specialists, ensuring a high level of care.

 Inpatient care is often necessary when a person requires stabilization, intensive care, or specialized interventions that cannot be safely provided on an outpatient basis.
 Facilities offering inpatient services include hospitals, psychiatric centers, and substance abuse treatment centers.